Electrifying Remote, Rural Communes through Hydropower

 Au Minh Tuan

-Au Minh Tuan has been with ADB for 20 years.
-He is responsible for managing ADB’s energy sector operations in Viet Nam, including administering energy projects and programs.
-He has 25 years’ experience working on information technology and energy sectors.
+Au Minh Tuan has been with ADB for 24 years.
+Prior to his current post, he was senior project officer responsible for managing ADB’s energy sector operations in Viet Nam, including administering energy projects and programs.
+He has 29 years of experience working on information technology and energy sectors.

 Asian Development Bank (ADB)